tyleryouk/00os-origin/00reaper/00OS-commands/templates/command-standards.md

 ## Command Processing Flow

-00OS commands follow a standardized processing pipeline:
+The 00OS command processing flow follows this exact sequence:

-1.  **Command Detection**: User input prefixed with `>` is identified as a command.
-This prefix is fixed and hardcoded in the command handler.
+1. **Command Detection**: User input with `>` prefix is detected as a command
-2.  **Process Selection**: The command handler uses `fetch_rules` to retrieve the appropriate process definition based on the command name. **This step is MANDATORY and must not be skipped.**
+2. **Process Selection**: The appropriate process rule is fetched using `fetch_rules` (MANDATORY)
-3.  **Parameter Parsing**: Arguments, options, and flags are extracted and validated against the process definition.
+3. **Parameter Parsing**: Command arguments and flags are extracted
-4.  **Tool Call Execution**: The process executes its defined sequence of Cursor tool calls, potentially using results from previous calls.
+4. **Tool Call Execution**: The sequence of tool calls defined in the process is executed
-5.  **Response Formatting**: The final result is formatted using standard indicators (✅, ❌, ⚠️) and returned to the user.
+5. **Response Formatting**: Results are formatted with standard indicators

+This flow is non-negotiable and critical to the functioning of 00OS commands.
+Every command MUST follow this pattern to ensure consistency and reliability.

 ## Fixed System Properties